tum-gis/ecoord/crates/ecoord/README.md

 # ecoord

-Transforms between 3D coordinate frames.
+Library for transforming between 3D coordinate frames.

-> [!WARNING]
-> The library is at an early stage of development.
+The library is at an early stage of development.

 ## Contributing